Dr Michael Reid

 Dr Reid and his family have a deep commitment to the area and have been involved in many community organisations.
 He was formerly a Chairman of McLaren Vale Hospital and helped the hospital through a difficult period in the mid 1990s.

-Dr Reid is also a farmer's husband and can think of nothing better than to escape farm labour and watch his boys play football on a winter Saturday afternoon.
+Dr Reid is a life member of Willunga Football Club and can think of nothing better than avoiding farm labour and watching the mighty Demons on winter Saturday afternoons.

 Dr Matthew Brown

 Dr Brown joined MVFP in 2005.
 He grew up in country South Australia and did his medical training and general practice training in South Australia.
 He went on to do advanced training in anaesthetics in the UK.
 He now divides his time between general practice and anaesthesia.
 His clinical interests are: general medicine; chronic disease management and antenatal care.
 Dr Brown visits McLaren Vale and Noarlunga Hospitals.